 "The wings of the angel and of the butterflies gave us the idea for the name of the garden," says Wrona.
 "The wings of hope for a better tomorrow help carry us through the difficult times."

-"Some parents see the garden as an opportunity to start a family tradition of visiting their baby's memorial, especially if they didn't have a formal funeral service or a gravesite," says Davies.
-"We're grateful to the donors who helped make this garden possible, including a number of members of the medical staff and Edward employees.
-The DuPage Valley Anesthesiologists, for example, donated the fountain."
+Edward SHARE is grateful to the donors who helped make this garden possible, including a number of members of the medical staff and Edward employees, and DuPage Valley Anesthesiologists for donating the fountain.

 Families are invited to purchase a memorial feature for the garden, such as an etched brick paver, etched butterfly or garden element.
-Please contact (630) 527-3263 for more information.
+Visit www.edward.org/wings to get started or contact (630) 527-3263 for more information.